 Really, though, she didn't consider them "broken up"—there hadn't been anything to break.
 Yes, they had kind of comforted each other and Michael was an okay snog, but—

 Did this school have to have nothing but wet, little prats for male students?!

 Cho ran a hand through her perfect hair, messing it up.
 Merlin, what she really needed was a good workout on the Quidditch pitch.
 The more she thought about it, the more she felt the urge, so she swung by her room, grabbed her gear, and went outside.

 It wasn't the "bad" kind of plummet.
-She had control of her broom, so she was able to deftly pull up right at the last second.
+She had control of her broom, so she was able to pull up deftly right at the last second.
 She smirked at the maneuver.
-Only someone as skilled and light as her could've done such a thing, and there weren't many in her league.
+Only someone as skilled and light as she could've done such a thing, and there weren't many in her league.
 Sure, there was Harry…and Ginny.
-That Malfoy bloke hadn't been too bad, either.
-And-
+That Malfoy bloke hadn't been too, too bad, either.
+And—

 Cho stopped her silent babbling and relaxed into her flight.
-Her robes billowed behind her and she enjoyed the speed of the ride.
-Really, the backdrop was only a blur of colors as she whizzed by and was a blur until she eventually slowed and alighted one the ground.
+Her robes billowed behind her, and she enjoyed the speed of the ride.
+Really, the backdrop was only a blur of colors as she whizzed by and became a blur herself until she eventually slowed and alighted on the ground.
 The relaxation one good flight could induce was so therapeutic for her.
 In fact, she was in a good mood right up until she headed back to Ravenclaw Tower.